Change begins with you. Take action. Ensure that research to improve health is a funding and policy priority.

 Donate to Research!America here.
 All donations are tax deductible and support our efforts to make research to improve health a higher national priority.
 Research!America is a 501(c)(3) organization.

 Make your voice heard on research to improve health.
 Click here to see our most recent action alert!

-For the 2012 elections, Your Candidates-Your Health asked candidates for Congress and the presidency to tell America their views on research and health-related issues.
-Responses to the 2012 questionnaire and previous responses to Your Congress-Your Health are available on the Your Candidates-Your Health website.
+For the 2014 elections, Ask Your Candidates! will ask candidates for Congress to tell America their views on research and health-related issues.
+Responses will be available on the Ask Your Candidates! website.
 Research!America and the Albert and Mary Lasker Foundation established the voter education initiative in 2006.

 Join Our Advocacy Network

 Don't leave it to someone else; tell Congress what you think and let your legislators know what's important to you.
 Learn about congressional action by joining our Advocacy Network.

 Not only does global health research and development (R&D) combat killer diseases, it stimulates job growth and economic activity in the United States.
 It is the smart thing for the U.S., and it's the right thing for the world.
 Click here for more details about global health R&D.

 Here we answer frequently asked questions about reaching out to policy makers to advocate for issues you care about.

 Are you ready to be an advocate?
 Click here for what to expect along with pointers on how to make your arguments effectively.

 The federal budget doesn't work like any budget you would keep at home.
 Click here for more information about what goes into shaping the federal budget and how you can make a difference.